Kingxukai/linux/Documentation/bpf/cpumasks.rst

 3. cpumask kfuncs
 =================

-Above, we described the kfuncs that can be used to allocate, acquire, release, etc a ``struct bpf_cpumask *``.
-This section of the document will describe the kfuncs for mutating and querying cpumasks.
+Above, we described the woke kfuncs that can be used to allocate, acquire, release, etc a ``struct bpf_cpumask *``.
+This section of the woke document will describe the kfuncs for mutating and querying cpumasks.

 3.1 Mutating cpumasks